Oracle just rolled out a new Exalytics system

 with more memory

-.
-The new Exalytics X3-4 system comes with 2 TB of main memory, 2.4 TB of flash storage
+software.
+The new Exalytics X3-4 system comes with 2 TB of main memory, 2.4 TB of flash

 With Exalytics X3-4, Oracle has optimized its business analytics system to manage what it calls an "ever-increasing" volume, scale and scope of business questions that demand real-time answers.
 Oracle has made changes that promise to accelerate the platform's ability to handle strategic business questions in the areas of advanced planning, data discovery, scenario modeling, burst reporting and what-if analysis.

 "Unlocking data in a quick, easy and timely manner can be a strong competitive advantage," said Paul Rodwick, vice president of product management at Oracle.
 He went on to say that Exalytics X3-4 allows Oracle customers to "spend less time on complicated integrations and more time providing real-time answers to strategic business questions."

 Indeed, Oracle is making plenty of promises with Exalytics X3-4, including deeper analysis, faster calculations, and greater mobility.
 The memory upgrade, for example, lets clients analyze larger data sets and more aggregates at various levels of granularity in-memory.

 According to Oracle, Exalytics users can access unlimited amounts of data, unconstrained by in-memory capacity because Oracle Business Intelligence software automatically and transparently manages queries across the Exalytics in-memory cache and all underlying data sources, such as data warehouses and Hadoop.